cherrisimo/oekolopoly-rl/README.md

 RL-Baselines3-Zoo contains further repositories.
 In one of them reside the over 100+ trained agents.
 The argument `--recursive` is used to clone them as well.

-<sub>Note: As of now not sure how to clone the repository with its sub-repos using GitHub Desktop and not aware if there would be any repercussions when the sub-repos are missing. </sub>
+[!NOTE] As of now not sure how to clone the baselines repository with its sub-repos using GitHub Desktop and not aware if there would be any repercussions when the sub-repos are missing.

 4. Clone respective repository with its sub-repos:
 ```shell